iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 To choose the right running shoe size, measure the length of your foot in inches and then size up a half to full size.
 When you put the shoe on, there should be about a thumb’s width of space between the end of your longest toe and the end of the shoe.
 While slight differences exist between brands, most shoe lengths are fairly standardized.

-A good fit will allow your toes to splay and wiggle some but keep your feet from sliding around inside the shoe.
+A good fit will allow your toes to splay and wiggle some, but keep your feet from sliding around inside the shoe.
 Some shoes, like the La Sportiva Levante, run a bit small, and we recommend sizing up half a size.

 Toebox Size

-Similar to shoe cushioning, toebox shape and size is a matter of personal preference.
+Similar to shoe cushioning, the right toebox shape and size is a matter of personal preference.
 Brands generally create running shoe toeboxes that are narrow, medium, or wide.
 If you prefer a snug fit around your toes, you’ll want to opt for a narrow or medium toebox.
 The La Sportiva Levante has a wider toebox than other shoes from the brand, but it is still relatively narrow compared to the other shoes in this guide.

-If you like some wiggle or splay room for your digits, pick a shoe with a wider toebox, like the Altra Outroad 2 or the Topo Mtn Racer 3.
+If you like some wiggle or splay room for your digits, pick a shoe with a wider toebox, like the Altra Lone Peak 9.
 Generally, high-performance shoes designed for technical trails have a narrower toebox, while shoes designed for long distances have a wider toebox.

 Cushion

-While cushioning is a matter of personal preference, generally, higher-cushioned shoes allow you to run longer distances, while lower-cushioned shoes provide a higher level of ground feel and snappiness.
+While cushioning is a matter of personal preference, generally, higher-cushioned shoes allow you to run longer distances, and lower-cushioned shoes provide a higher level of ground feel and snappiness.
 The right amount of cushion is the amount that feels the best to you and is dependent on your personal running goals.

 While more cushion will feel softer and more comfortable, it will come at the cost of reducing your ability to feel slight variations in the ground underneath your feet.
 Meanwhile, minimalist shoes with very little cushion will let you feel every pebble underfoot, but — ouch!